Robert Longo: Exhibitions

-Longo has had retrospective exhibitions at Hamburger Kunstverein and Deichtorhallen, Menil Collection in Houston, the Los Angeles County Museum of Art in 1989, the Museum of Contemporary Art, Chicago in 1990, Hartford Athenaeum, The Isetan Museum of Art in Tokyo, and a Survey Exhibition 1980–2009, at Musée d'art moderne et d'art contemporain in Nice France in 2009 and at Museu Colecção Berardo in Lisbon, Portugal in 2010.
+Longo has had retrospective exhibitions at Hamburger Kunstverein and Deichtorhallen, Menil Collection in Houston, the Los Angeles County Museum of Art in 1989, the Museum of Contemporary Art, Chicago in 1990, Wadsworth Atheneum, The Isetan Museum of Art in Tokyo, a Survey Exhibition 1980–2009 at Musée d'art moderne et d'art contemporain in Nice, France in 2009 and at the Museu Colecção Berardo in Lisbon, Portugal in 2010.

+In 2002 Robert Longo exhibited Monsters at Metro Pictures Gallery in New York.
+In 2025 Longo presented a large survey exhibition at Pace Gallery in New York called The Weight of Hope.
+The Weight of Hope was a sequel to his Milwaukee Art Museum show The Acceleration of History.

 Group exhibitions include Documenta VIII, the Whitney Biennial, and the Venice Biennale.
-His photorealistic charcoal drawings were featured in the exhibition Proof at the Brooklyn Museum in 2017 alongside works by Francisco Goya and Sergei Eisenstein.
+His photorealistic charcoal drawings were featured in the exhibition Proof at the Brooklyn Museum in 2017 alongside works by Francisco Goya and Sergei Eisenstein. exhibited at the Louisiana Museum of Modern Art in Denmark in 2025.

 Influence

 Longo's work from the Men in the Cities series was prominently displayed in the apartment of fictional character Patrick Bateman in the film American Psycho (2000).

-In 2013, Longo's artwork was featured in an article in the men's magazine, Man of the World along with an article discussing his life and career.
+In 2013, Longo's artwork was featured in an article in the men's magazine Man of the World, along with an article discussing his life and career.